papicella/cli-snyk-getting-started/README.md

 Notifications about newly disclosed issues related to these dependencies will be emailed to you.
 ```

-- Now run a command and for the demo only lets hard code the new branch name for now to see how this is displayed in the UI
+- Now run a command and for the demo only lets hard code the new branch name for now to see how this is displayed in the UI, "**snyk monitor --target-reference="release2.0" --all-projects --org=getting-started-cli --remote-repo-url='MY_WEB_APP'**"

 ```shell
 $ snyk monitor --target-reference="release2.0" --all-projects --org=getting-started-cli --remote-repo-url='MY_WEB_APP'